philipwalton/blog/_articles/normalizing-cross-browser-flexbox-bugs.md

 As it turns out, there was a solution, and it was possible all along!
 I just wasn't looking hard enough.

 In this article, I'll explain the solution, walk you through how I got there, and talk about the browser bugs I discovered along the way.
-I'll also make some recommendations for how write more cross-browser-compatible flexbox code.
+I'll also make some recommendations for how write more cross-browser-compatible flexbox code in the future.

 ## So what are the bugs?

 The [flexbox specification](http://dev.w3.org/csswg/css-flexbox/) is not yet finalized, so there's naturally going to be some lag between the latest drafts and browser implementations.
 This article is not meant to point fingers at any parties for being behind; instead, it's meant to help front-end developers do what we do best&mdash;manage browser inconsistencies.

 The following is a list of bugs I've encountered while writing real flexbox code on real websites.
-While there are almost certainly other bugs I'm not aware of, these hopefully cover the most people's usage:
+While there are almost certainly other bugs I'm not aware of, these hopefully cover the majority of usage:

 * IE 10-11 ignore the `min-height` property on flex containers.
 * All browsers (except Firefox and IE 12) fail to honor the default minimum content sizing of flex items.